63 Notable alumni of

 -

-Christopher Alan Crocker is an American football coach and former safety.
-He was drafted by the Cleveland Browns in the third round of the 2003 NFL Draft.
+Christopher Alan Crocker is an American former professional football safety.
+He was selected by the Cleveland Browns in the third round of the 2003 NFL draft.
 He played college football at Marshall.

 -